albar965/littlenavmap-manual/src/en/LOGBOOK.rst

 Allows undo and redo of all logbook changes.
 The last action is shown in the menu item like ``Undo Adding of one Logbook Entry``, for example.
-The undo stack is kept when restarting *Little Navmap* and only deleted if a certain amount of undo steps is exceeded.
+The undo information is kept when restarting *Little Navmap* and only deleted if a certain amount of undo steps is exceeded.

 Also in main menu ``Logbook`` -> :ref:`undo-logbook-entry`.